 - Improvised Weapon: In addition to swords, weapons used include a bunch of horseshoes, an iron bar, rocks, the opponent's helmet, and a huge candelabrum.

 - Incendiary Exponent: Averted.
 The captain of the guards is anything but badass when it's on fire.

 - Involuntary Shapeshifting: The curse upon Navarre and Isabeau forces them to transform between human and animal forms every dawn and dusk.

-- Ironic Echo: When Isabeau runs off towards danger, Phillipe mutters "He's going to kill me!" referring to Navarre.
-When Phillipe talks Isabeau into releasing him from where Navarre tied him up, she says the same thing.
+- Ironic Echo: When Isabeau runs off towards danger, Philippe mutters "He's going to kill me!" referring to Navarre.
+When Philippe talks Isabeau into releasing him from where Navarre tied him up, she says the same thing.

 - I Will Find You: Etienne Navarre: "And know this — if you fail, I will follow you the length of my days.
 And I will find you."